-Property Tax Questions
+Property Tax Questions and Answers

 Is the Trustee required to mail tax notices?

 Tennessee law does not require the mailing of tax notices indicating the amount of taxes due.
 Owners of property are presumed to know that taxes are due without personal notice.
-Failure to receive a tax bill does not relieve the responsibility of payment, nor is this a reason for interest and penalty charges to be dismissed if the tax bill becomes delinquent.
+Failure to receive a tax bill does not relieve the responsibility of payment, nor is this a reason for interest charges to be dismissed if the tax bill becomes delinquent.

 When are property tax bills mailed out?